Chapter 5 - Playing the Game

 ESCAPE

-Make a REFLEX roll as your hero attempts to escape a grapple, restraint, or other effect that has them immobilized.
-The CR is determined by the effect, and more successes ends the condition.
+Make a REFLEX roll as your hero attempts to escape a grapple, restraint, or other effect that has them immobilized, which determines the CR and the type of roll.
+More successes ends the condition.

 FORCE-OPEN